NOTE: This event is intended for a USG audience and is by invitation only.

 To aid the USG Justice Reform workforce to better meet these self-obscuring, mutually-reinforcing threats, the JUSTRAC+ program is organizing a Symposium Series focused on new tools, practices, and programs at the intersection of rule of law, anticorruption, and transnational organized crime.
 The Symposium Series on Transnational Organized Crime, Rule of Law, and Corruption will include at least three separate events.

-The third event, A Toolkit for Countering Corruption-Enabled Transnational Organized Crime, held Thursday, March 23, 2021, will introduce an interactive Toolkit developed by the American Bar Association’s Rule of Law Initiative.
-The Toolkit will focus on transnational organized crime enabled by corruption, and it will include an introductory video, a Practice Note, and accompanying Annexes.
-The Practice Note will explore the multifaceted challenge of corruption-enabled transnational organized crime by exploring Foundational Knowledge; Diagnosis and Assessment; Program Design and Implementation; and Monitoring, Evaluation, and Learning.
-The Practice Note will also include practical guidance for practitioners and USG program officers seeking to combat corruption-enabled transnational crime with a focus on associated illicit financial flows.
+The third event, A Toolkit for Countering Corruption-Enabled Transnational Organized Crime, held Thursday, March 23, 2021, introduced an interactive Toolkit developed by the American Bar Association’s Rule of Law Initiative.
+The Toolkit focuses on transnational organized crime enabled by corruption, and it includes an introductory video, a Practice Note, and accompanying Annexes.
+The Practice Note explores the multifaceted challenge of corruption-enabled transnational organized crime by exploring Foundational Knowledge; Diagnosis and Assessment; Program Design and Implementation; and Monitoring, Evaluation, and Learning.
+The Practice Note also includes practical guidance for practitioners and USG program officers seeking to combat corruption-enabled transnational crime with a focus on associated illicit financial flows.